-Meanwhile I shoot Polo Events from Timmendorf to Frankfurt, showcasing exceptional horses, riders such as Patrick Maleitzke, Polo clubs such as the Frankfurter Polo Club.
-Watch this space for the 2019 season.
+From time to time I shoot Polo Events from Timmendorf to Frankfurt, with exceptional horses and riders such as Patrick Maleitzke and Thomas Winter, Vanessa Schockemöhle and many more.
+Polo clubs such as the Frankfurter Polo Club.
+Watch this space for more.

 #PROPHOTO #MONGOLDERBY #ENDURANCEUAE #POLOARGENTINO #GERMANPOLO #POLOPHOTO #POLOPICS #IMAGESOFPOLO #HORSEENDURANCEPICS

 About Polo, Horses, Argentina, Dubai, Mongolia and myself

 Horses: My wild childhood school of bareback riding and breaking horses never owned a saddle until I had grown up, later a pair of certificates of Monty Roberts´ “Intelligent horsemanship” & working in race and polo yards in the UK, then polo training in Argentina, working with horses there, in the UK and Germany, as well as some endurance training in the Emirates.

 Argentina: I left England with my husband to live in Argentina and was blown away: everywhere horses roaming freely and beautifully, so much space, so much pampas and such an immense sky, thunderstorms that make the worst European storms look like Kindergarden, nature so rough and brutal, to set the relation human – nature back into perspective.